Psalm 45

 Introduction

-Psalm 45 stands alone in the Psalter as an explicit royal wedding song — a genre well attested in ancient Near Eastern literature but unique here in its canonical context and its extraordinary theological freight.
+Psalm 45 stands alone in the Psalter as an explicit royal wedding song — a genre well attested in ancient Near Eastern literature but unique here in its canonical context and its theological weight.
 The superscription describes it as belonging to the Sons of Korah, designated for "The Lilies" (probably a tune), a מַשְׂכִּיל, and — most distinctively — שִׁיר יְדִידֹת, "a song of loves" or "a love song."
 The word יְדִידֹת is the plural of יְדִידָה, meaning beloved or dear one; it is the same root from which the name Jedidiah — Solomon's alternate name given by Nathan the prophet in 2 Samuel 12:25 — is derived.
 The psalm was almost certainly composed for an actual royal wedding, though scholars debate which king is in view.
 Solomon's marriage to Pharaoh's daughter or to another foreign queen, Ahab's marriage to the Phoenician princess Jezebel, or a more anonymous royal occasion have all been proposed.

 The psalm opens with the poet declaring his inspiration (v.
 1), then praises the king's beauty, military might, and righteous character (vv.
 2–7), followed by a description of his luxurious wedding setting (vv.
 8–9).
 The psalm then turns to address the bride directly, urging her to forsake her father's house and give herself wholly to the king (vv.
 10–12), before describing her glorious processional (vv.
 13–15).
 The closing verses promise the king a legacy of sons who will be princes and a name that will be praised forever (vv.
 16–17).
-While the psalm celebrates a human king, its language consistently overflows the boundaries of what any mortal monarch could fulfill — and the New Testament authors, following a trajectory already present in Second Temple Judaism, recognized in the psalm a portrait of the Messiah.
-The Letter to the Hebrews quotes verses 6–7 directly in its opening argument that the Son of God surpasses the angels, applying to Christ the remarkable address "Your throne, O God."
+While the psalm celebrates a human king, its language presses beyond what any mortal monarch could fulfill — and the New Testament authors, following a trajectory already present in Second Temple Judaism, recognized in the psalm a portrait of the Messiah.
+The Letter to the Hebrews quotes verses 6–7 directly in its opening argument that the Son of God surpasses the angels, applying to Christ the address "Your throne, O God."

 The Poet's Introduction and the King's Excellence (vv.
 1-5)